 The qualification is designed for students aged 16 years or over who have already achieved GCSE grade 4 [C] in both English and Maths and want to progress into further education, training or employment on a management training programme within a fashion retail company.

-The Creative Business component of the course equips you with specialist knowledge and skills, enabling entry to an apprenticeship, employment or progression to higher education.
-It will provide opportunities for you to find out from employers how the skills and knowledge you acquire are used in the workplace.
+The Business component of the course equips you with specialist knowledge and skills, enabling entry to an apprenticeship, employment or progression to higher education.
+It will provide opportunities for you to find out from employers how the skills and knowledge you acquire are used in work.

 The Fashion Retail component will: